-Religion class at Immaculata has a different kind of status than other classes.
-Yes, it is an academic course (with assignments, tests, and so on), but furthermore, it is about fostering the Catholic faith in the individual and in the school at large.
-Students take religion class every year throughout their high school career at Immaculata.
-The overarching goal of the program is to build a loving, faithful, and hopeful culture by learning Catholic values rooted in personal relationships with Jesus Christ.
+Religion and theology classes at Immaculata are about fostering the Catholic faith in both the individual and the school community.
+Students take religion and theology classes each year while at Immaculata.
+The overarching goal of the program is to build a loving, faithful, and hopeful culture by learning Catholic values and applying them to our school and the community beyond.

 Academically, we explore many of life’s “big” questions, like:

-Other topics covered in the religious education program are Church history, Catholic morality, the Sacraments, the old and new testaments of the bible, and world religions, to name a few.
+Other topics covered in the religious education program are Church history, Catholic morality, the Sacraments, the old and new testaments of the bible, and world religions.